 What ticketyboo.dev was built with

-This platform was built using Roo (Claude-based), Kiro (Amazon Q-based), and direct Claude API calls for specific reasoning tasks.
-Each tool has different strengths: Roo is effective for implementation tasks with clear specifications; Kiro is strong for architecture review and cross-cutting constraint enforcement; direct API calls are used for quorum reasoning on design decisions.
+This platform was built using AI coding assistants and direct model API calls for specific reasoning tasks.
+Each tool has different strengths: the implementation agent is effective for tasks with clear specifications; the planning agent is strong for architecture review and cross-cutting constraint enforcement; direct API calls are used for quorum reasoning on design decisions.